mui/material-ui/docs/data/system/getting-started/the-sx-prop/the-sx-prop.md

 ## Responsive values

-All properties associated with the `sx` prop also support responsive values for specific breakpoints.
+All properties associated with the `sx` prop also support responsive values for specific breakpoints and container queries.

 Read more on the [Usage page—Responsive values](/system/getting-started/usage/#responsive-values).